m0davis/oscar/develop/src/Type.lagda.md

 Idea #5

-Carry out what I had barely started in `Type.Mutual` and implement proofs of Subst₁ and Wkg₁ (and also their definitional-equality counterparts).
+Carry out what I had barely started in `Type.Theory.Mutual` and implement proofs of Subst₁ and Wkg₁ (and also their definitional-equality counterparts).
 But the trick will be in even stating the theorems because the context, as I have so far defined it, is itself a proof that the context consists of (type-checked) universe inhabitants.
 Perhaps an easier way to go will be to take the context over which the typing judgement applies to be a (snoc?) list of `Term _`, then have a separate judgement that validates the context for those rules (such as 𝒰-intro) that call for such a thing.
 This will more closely represent what's formalised in Appendix A.2 of the HoTT book.

 ```agda
 import Type.HoTTer